DungeonRealms/DestinyDR/README.md

 Dungeon Realms
 ==========
-The repository for the re-code of DungeonRealms.
+The branch for the new Dungeon Realms re-code, as of October 2016.

 DungeonRealms is a Premium, Action RPG, Minecraft Experience.
 Delve into a fascinating world full of dark dungeons, evil monsters and extraordinary treasure.

 Authors:
-apollosoftware, Bradez1571, EtherealTemplar, Proxying, Xwaffle, Necrone_, matt11matthew, VawkeIO
+matt11matthew, VawkeIO

 © Keeling Systems LLC